elast27/WordleBot/README.md

 ---
 Once you provide the bot this information, it will format a request to an API which will return a list of valid words to guess.
 The bot then filters these remaining words based on the user input, and scores each word, explained below.
+Finally, the bot will print out the list of words, their scores, and the suggested next word to use (highest score)

 ## Word Scoring Algorithm
 The bot scores each word based on how likely it is to reduce the remaining sample size after the guess, eventually getting to just one word remaining.